Minerva Mayor's Court

-Failure to pay and/or Appear in court may result in a warrant issued for your arrest, suspension of your driver’s license and/or registration block.
+Failure to pay and/or appear in court may result in a warrant being issued

 You may look up your case and make payments online by credit card by using the link below.
-A 3.5% transaction fee will apply to any online payments made.

 Paying Traffic Citations

-If your traffic citation is a waiverable violation and you choose to plea guilty and not to appear in court, you must pay your ticket in full PRIOR to the court date and time listed on the ticket.
+in court, you must pay your ticket in FULL, PRIOR to the court date & time listed on the ticket.

-If you have a question whether or not the violation with which you are charged is a payable violation or to find out the amount of your fines and costs contact the Minerva Police Department at 330-868-4177
+If you have a question whether or not the violation with which you are charged is a payable violation or to find out the amount of your fines and costs contact the Minerva Police Department at (330) 868-4177

 Criminal Misdemeanor Charges

-Criminal charges are a mandatory court appearance.
+Criminal charges require a mandatory court appearance.

 HOW TO PAY YOUR TICKET OR MAKE PAYMENTS ON AN OPEN CASE:

-Online by credit card at http://www.ohioticketpayments.com/Minerva
+Online by credit card at https://www.ohioticketpayments.com/Minerva

 **There is a 3.5% transaction fee for each payment made